bhoomikatg/spring-boot-user-microservice/README.md

 2)	Once the command has run successfully, URLs to get user details can be accessed from browser http://localhost:8080/user/1 where 1 is the employee id for the user.
 5 users are loaded in memory databse(H2) on startup.
 Those user details are in this file /src/main/resouces/users.json.

 3)	URL to update the user details is http://localhost:8080/user/update and JSON to be provided in the post request body.
-For testing this REST client, POSTMAN or any other suitable tool can be used.
+For testing this, REST client/POSTMAN or any other suitable tool can be used.
+If user does not exist with the given employee id, new user will be created.

 **Sample JSON:**